imohealth/NLP-sample/README.md

 1. Obtain Access Token
 2. Read Token from Auth0 Response
 3. Send NLP API Request
+4. For `json` or `fhir` output formats, json is printed to the console.
-4. Display Entities in tabular form (sample below)
+5. For `table` output format, Entities and Relationships are printed in tabular form (sample below)

     |     | semantic | text                                   | assertion | imo_lexical | icd10cm                                                                                             |
     | --- | -------- | -------------------------------------- | --------- | ----------- | --------------------------------------------------------------------------------------------------- |